-Using NSBAS software, a time series is computed from the interferograms using a small-baseline approach, which consists in isolating the apparent LoS signal corresponding to each time interval separating two consecutive acquisitions (e.g., Berardino et al., 2002; Schmidt and Bürgmann, 2003).
+Using NSBAS software, a time-series is computed from the interferograms using a small-baseline approach, which consists in isolating the apparent line-of-sight signal corresponding to each time interval separating two consecutive acquisitions (e.g. Berardino et al., 2002; Schmidt and Bürgmann, 2003).
 Nine interferograms corrupted by large-scale unwrapping errors are first removed from the analysis.
 A first iteration is carried out to identify and correct small unwrapping errors, which are detected according to the pixelwise misclosure they provoke in the interferometric network (Cavalié et al., 2007; López-Quiroz et al., 2009).
-Pixels leading to a residual root mean square (rms) misclosure exceeding 2.5 radian (equivalent to 1.1 cm) are rejected.
+Pixels leading to a residual RMS misclosure exceeding 2.5 radian (equivalent to 1.1 cm) are rejected.
 This cutoff was chosen by trial and error to exclude points evidently corrupted by residual small-scale unwrapping errors.

-Low-pass temporal filtering is then applied in the timeseries inversion to separate any steadily accumulating signal (either due to deformation, e.g., Shirzaei et al., 2016, or seasonally aliased atmospheric phenomena, e.g., Doin et al., 2009) from the erratic contribution of atmospheric turbulence and earthquake signal.
-According to this test, no steady signal could be detected in the time series, meaning that deformation can be entirely interpreted as coseismic, the remaining contribution to phase variations being temporally uncorrelated atmospheric turbulence.
-As a consequence, the low-pass filtering step is discarded in the following to avoid aliasing of the coseismic signal.
-A second iteration is performed by weighting interferograms by the inverse of the rms residual in each time step.
-In the third iteration, another subset of two interferograms affected by large atmospheric noise, corresponding to the largest overall residual,
+Low pass temporal filtering is then applied in the time-series inversion to separate any steadily accumulating signal (either due to deformation (e.g. Shirzaei et al., 2016) or seasonally-aliased atmospheric phenomena (e.g. Doin et al., 2009)) from the erratic contribution of atmospheric turbulence and earthquake signal.
+According to this test, no steady signal could be detected in the time-series, meaning that deformation can be entirely interpreted as coseismic, the remaining contribution to phase variations being temporally uncorrelated atmospheric turbulence.
+As a consequence, the low-pass filtering step is discarded in the following in order to avoid aliasing of the coseismic signal.
+A second iteration is performed by weighting interferograms by the inverse of the RMS residual in each time step.
+In a third iteration, another subset of two interferograms affected by large atmospheric noise, corresponding to the largest overall residual, are discarded.
+An unfiltered time-series inversion is finally performed using the 44 remaining interferograms (Fig. 3, top).